openebs-archive/openebs-docs/docs/localpv.md

 <h4><a class="anchor" aria-hidden="true" id="openebs-localpv-hostpath"></a>OpenEBS Local PV based on hostpath</h4>

-Admin user creates a storage class for the type `hostpath` Local PV by using the following annotations
+Admin user creates a storage class for the `StorageType` as `hostpath` Local PV by using the following annotations

 ```
 openebs.io/cas-type: local